-After a 26-year absence, the federal government became involved once again in support for housing, unveiling plans to spend $184-million on construction of 1,100 units on nine city-owned parcels of land in Vancouver as part of a national housing strategy.
-The City’s contribution is worth around $96-million in land, development-cost-levy waivers and grants.
-The BC government in 2018 announced its plan in support of housing across BC that included support for 10 sites in Vancouver.
+After a 26-year absence, the federal government unveiled plans to spend $184-million on construction of 1,100 units on nine city-owned parcels of land in Vancouver as part of a multi-year national housing strategy.

 - The federal government announced that a 140-unit co-op housing development in southeast Vancouver would be its first project under its multi-billion dollar National Housing Strategy Investments.

 - Metro Vancouver approved phase 3 of its Transit-Oriented Affordable Housing Study, an initiative begun in 2017.
 Phase 2 of study, unveiled in April 2019, emphasized the necessity of identifying a champion to carry the initiative forward across the region among its account of feedback from engagement.
 So far, no municipality has taken on the task.

 - The BC government announced its strategy for housing, called Homes for BC: A 30-Point Plan for Housing Affordability in BC, in 2018.